Lunna: Civic participation

 Among the many organizations in which Luna is currently involved as a private citizen are the American Cancer Society, Puerto Rico Easter Seals, Say "No" to Drugs campaign, the Pediatric AIDS Center and the National Hispanic Scholarship Fund.
-She is also a member of "La Damas Cívica de Puerto Rico" (The Civic Ladies of Puerto Rico) and she was the director of the television show Objetivo Fama, which was the Latin version of American Idol.
+She is also a member of "Las Damas Cívicas de Puerto Rico" (The Civic Ladies of Puerto Rico) and she was the director of the television show Objetivo Fama, which was the Latin version of American Idol.
 Lunna studied classical singing and musical composition at the Music Conservatory of Puerto Rico, where she earned a B.A. in Business Administration.